cdapio/cdap/docs/developer-guide/source/operations.rst

 Using Metrics Explorer
 ----------------------
-See the `Metrics Explorer`_ in the `CDAP Console <#console>`__ for details of using it to examine and set metrics in the DAP.
+See the `Metrics Explorer`_ in the `CDAP Console <#console>`__ for details of using it to examine and set metrics in the CDAP.

 Runtime Arguments
 =================